 Notes

-- Don’t overmix the batter, it should be lumpy.
+- Don’t overmix the batter, it should be slightly lumpy.

-- Preheat the waffle maker and lightly oil with vegetable oil.
+- Preheat the waffle maker and lightly wipe with vegetable oil.
 Do not use cooking spray.

-- Put enough batter in the iron so the waffle is almost full, it will run out to the edges a little bit.
+- Put enough batter in the iron so the waffle compartment is almost full so it will cover the edges when closed.

 Nutrition Information